meatball133/crystal/concept-wip/numbers/about.md

 ## Rounding

-The `round` method takes an optional argument that specifies the number of decimal places to round to.
 The `round` method takes an optional argument which is the number of decimal places to round to.
 The default number of decimal places is 0.